rbamos/minecraft-ec2-ondemand/README.md

 Your EC2 instance will need to be assigned to a role with the following permissions:
 * Route53: ChangeResourceRecordSets on your domain's hosted zone
 * EC2: DescribeInstances on your instance
+* EC2: StopInstances on your instance, if you are using the hibernate strategy

 Make sure your security group allows ingress on ports 22 (SSH) and 25565 (Minecraft)